-Learn the basics for composting at home including how to compost, what to compost, what not to compost, tips for collecting food waste & dealing with problems.
+Learn how to compost at home, what to compost (and what to skip!), plus tips for collecting food waste and dealing with problems.
 Create amazing soil for your garden!
-Learn how to save money on gardening, here.

-Grocery-budget-conscious families would consider what the most expensive produce to buy in their area is, and try to grow it instead.
+Grocery-budget-conscious families may also consider what the most expensive produce to buy in their area is and try to grow it instead to maximize savings.

 - Free.
-Think pricey, organic-rich soil that you’d have to pay big bucks for.
-When you invest a little time learning to compost, it’s all yours, for free!
+Think pricey, organic-rich soil you’d have to pay big bucks for.
+When you invest a little time learning how to compost, it’s all yours, for free!

 - Fun for the kids.
 You’ll win the best mom or dad award when you let your kids sift through the finished and half-finished compost and see what creatures have made their homes there.
 It’s got all the makings of a winning science fair project!